How we came to be...

 AGMC became its own non-profit organization in 2012.

-As a 18-year-old chorus, we are proud to have grown.
+We are proud of how we have grown.
 We look forward to growing larger and getting much more involved in our community.
 AGMC donates 10% of the proceeds from our concerts to other non-profit organizations in the Capital Region of New York State.

 What we came to do...